Fifth of Lincolnshire residents consuming more than recommended levels of alcohol urged to consider signing up for free county-wide Drink Less programme

 The informal, confidential chats with health coaches will help you understand how to reduce or improve your alcohol intake and adopt a healthier lifestyle.
 All people need to do is fill in the form on the website to sign up and a member of the team will be in touch to book your first session.

-There are an estimated 1 in 6 adults in Lincolnshire regularly binge drinking and around 6,900 adults estimated to be alcohol dependent.
+There are an estimated one in six adults in Lincolnshire regularly binge drinking and around 6,900 adults estimated to be alcohol dependent.

 For more information, visit oneyoulincolnshire.org.uk/pathway/drink-less